Nutrition sovereignty in South Sudan

 The primary objective of this project is to improve the standard of living for the population of Pochalla district.
 Sub-goals:

-Transfer of knowledge on health, agriculture and education
+Transfer of knowledge on health, agriculture and nutrition

 Improved health for the inhabitants